devolution2409/lidl-bot/README.md

 (Order is irrelevant)

-1. [x] **Different folders for sync and async modules**
-2. [x] **config collection with which channel and which commands are blacklisted for a given channel**
-3. [ ] Standardize the way modules send back data?
+[x] **Different folders for sync and async modules** [x] **config collection with which channel and which commands are blacklisted for a given channel** [ ] Standardize the way modules send back data?
-4. [ ] Template for both async and sync modules
+[ ] Template for both async and sync modules
-5. [ ] Add env variables to mongo-express so that the web interface requires login
-6. [x] **!reload command to reload the async modules and/or options**
-7. [ ] **Finish implementing Cooldown per user AND per channel**
-8. [x] Another array for hidden command that wont be displayed in !help (like !reload)
-9. [x] !help should also ignore blacklisted commands (see 2.)
+[ ] Add env variables to mongo-express so that the web interface requires login [x] **!reload command to reload the async modules and/or options** [ ] **Finish implementing Cooldown per user AND per channel** [x] Another array for hidden command that wont be displayed in !help (like !reload) [x] !help should also ignore blacklisted commands (see 2.)
-10. [x] List of admin in the config collection **Only admins should be able to run hiddenSyncCommands or hiddenAsyncCommands**
-11. [ ] **Adding a folder for "admin only" commands in lidl_core**
-12. [ ] Move all mongoose schema to a single file
+[x] List of admin in the config collection **Only admins should be able to run hiddenSyncCommands or hiddenAsyncCommands** [ ] **Adding a folder for "admin only" commands in lidl_core** [ ] Move all mongoose schema to a single file
-13. [x] Object to hold all the config (ie admins channels etc) ?
-Might not be needed but eshrug
-14. [x] Add an environnement variable to set the bot prefix
-15. [x] ~~Find a way, or create a smol wrapper to be able to register on unregister callbacks for the events~~ client.chat.unregisterEvent('event', callback);
+[x] Object to hold all the config (ie admins channels etc) ?
+Might not be needed but eshrug [x] Add an environnement variable to set the bot prefix [x] ~~Find a way, or create a smol wrapper to be able to register on unregister callbacks for the events~~ client.chat.unregisterEvent('event', callback);
-16. [ ] trivia
+Trivia:
 - [x] Add a little time between trivia question, answers and new questions.
 - [ ] Scoreboard.
 - [ ] Variable in config (and env) to be able to set trivia time and timeOutOverride in json.
-   - [ ] **Prevent trivia from being run twice at the same time**
-17. Switch env command prefix to env default prefix, add an option to be able to set bot prefix per channel (in the channel collection)
+- [ ] **Prevent trivia from being run twice at the same time** Switch env command prefix to env default prefix, add an option to be able to set bot prefix per channel (in the channel collection)
 ## Built With

 * Node.js